txgruppi/tic-80-carts/src/bomberman/README.md

-# bomberman inpired game for tic-80
+# bomberman inspired game for tic-80

 ## how to build